aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/modifying-converting-psd-images/add-hue-saturation-adjustment-layer-psd/_index.md

 ---
-title: Add Hue Saturation Layer to PSD with Aspose.PSD for Java
+title: Add a Hue Saturation Adjustment Layer Using Java
 linktitle: Add Hue Saturation Layer to PSD
 second_title: Aspose.PSD Java API
 description: Learn how to add hue saturation layer to PSD files using Aspose.PSD for Java.
 This guide also shows how to batch process PSD files and create hue adjustment layer programmatically.